shikokuchuo/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires ‘cmake’.
+Installation from source requires ‘libnng’, either:

+-   a system installation of ‘libnng’ newer than v1.6.0 pre-release (722bf46), or
-A pre-release version of ‘libnng’ v1.6.0 (722bf46) is included within the package sources and built automatically during installation.
-This version includes features implemented specifically for ‘nanonext’ and is not yet available in system repositories.
+-   ‘cmake’ to compile ‘libnng’ v1.6.0 (722bf46) included within the package sources

+Note: the required version of NNG is not yet available in system repositories and includes features implemented specifically for ‘nanonext’.

+‘libmbedtls’ is also required:

+-   a system installation of ‘libmbedtls’ \>= 2: libmbedtls-dev (deb) or libmbedtls-devel (rpm), or
-A system installation of ‘libmbedtls’ will be used where detected in the usual filesystem locations (MbedTLS v2 and v3 are supported).
-Otherwise, v3.2.1 release will be downloaded and built automatically during installation.
+-   ‘libmbedtls’ v3.2.1 release will be automatically downloaded and compiled from source

+Detection and required configuration/compilation is performed automatically during package installation.

-‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package install to specify a custom location for ‘libmbedtls’.
+The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for the ‘libmbedtls’ or ‘libnng’ libraries other than the standard filesystem locations.

 *Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than that